cycfi/q/docs/dev_log.md

 # q dev log

 Internal.
 Dated, newest first, with commit hashes.
 Not published (lives outside `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

 ## 2026-07-23

-`signal_conditioner` chain reordered: the dynamic smoother now runs before the pre-clip, and a `smoothed()` accessor exposes the signal at that point -- cleaned, but not yet clipped or compressed.
+`1ef3a40b` The `signal_conditioner` chain is reordered: the dynamic smoother now runs before the pre-clip, and a `smoothed()` accessor exposes the signal at that point, cleaned but not yet clipped or compressed.
 The motivation is peak timing.
 The clip flattens every big crest into a plateau, so the apex lands wherever residual ripple happens to sit (twin-tip flips), and the compressor's gain falls as the attack envelope rises, pulling apexes earlier with decelerating strength so peak-to-peak spans read long; measured on the hz corpus this biased span-based period estimates 1-3% flat, larger than the physical attack sharpening it masked.
-Peak-timing analyses read `smoothed()`; level-driven detectors keep the conditioned output, which still passes through clip, gate and compressor exactly once.
+Peak-timing analyses read `smoothed()`;
+level-driven detectors keep the conditioned output, which still passes through clip, gate and compressor exactly once.
 The conditioned output shifts slightly (clipping a smoothed signal is not smoothing a clipped one): the five golden-CSV suites fed conditioned samples drifted 0.2-0.4% of rows, sub-dB, and were re-minted; the pitch detector's 54 frequency cases and the peak picker suite pass unchanged.
 Reference page, fundamentals excerpt and figure updated.
 Study behind the change: hz KB `cycfi_ai_dev/q/early_prediction/span_histogram`.

-The pre-clip itself then changed from `hard_clip` to `tanh_clip`, the cheapest soft clip per the soft_clip_bench measurements. `tanh_clip` gained the same rail interface as `hard_clip` (`max * fast_tanh(s / max)`, default 1.0, unit slope at 0, decibel or linear construction), so the conditioner's `pre_clip_level` keeps its meaning: spikes are saturated at the -10 dB rail instead of pinned flat, removing the plateau the hard clip made of every big crest.
+`4309b2e9` The pre-clip itself then changed from `hard_clip` to `tanh_clip`, the cheapest soft clip per the soft_clip_bench measurements. `tanh_clip` gained the same rail interface as `hard_clip`, so the conditioner's `pre_clip_level` keeps its meaning: spikes are saturated at the -10 dB rail instead of pinned flat, removing the plateau the hard clip made of every big crest.
+The figure now overlays raw, smoothed tap and conditioned, with the tap written as a fourth test channel (`12ceb819`).

-The peak_picker's real-audio test and reference-page figures now pick the `smoothed()` tap instead of the conditioned output, matching the tap's purpose; the figure source windows carry their extraction offsets, and the test's real-audio golden CSVs, which had never been minted, now exist.
+`cb6dd60e` The peak_picker's real-audio test and reference-page figures now pick the `smoothed()` tap instead of the conditioned output, matching the tap's purpose; the figure source windows carry their extraction offsets, and the test's real-audio golden CSVs, which had never been minted, now exist.
+The real-sample figures scale their view to the tap, which has no makeup gain, and the RMS-gate window moved fully into the sustain (`1828cd3d`).

-CI exposed a knife-edge class the golden compare had no budget for: fast_tanh in the per-sample path is bit-approximate and differs across architectures, so a marginal zero crossing deep in 1a's decay flipped one windowed row on x86 (MSVC and GCC agreeing with each other) against the arm64-minted golden.
+`0a9514b2` `8c3ecb2d` CI exposed a knife-edge class the golden compare had no budget for: fast_tanh in the per-sample path is bit-approximate and differs across architectures, so a marginal zero crossing deep in 1a's decay flipped one windowed row on x86 (MSVC and GCC agreeing with each other) against the arm64-minted golden.
 The compare now allows a tiny count of small numeric mismatches (0.1% of rows, at least one) with a gross-deviation guard at ten tolerances, mirroring the state-flip allowance that already existed;
 real regressions still fail on volume or magnitude.
-The x86 side reproduces locally under Rosetta (cmake -B build-x86 -DCMAKE_OSX_ARCHITECTURES=x86_64): both architectures now pass 45/45 against the same arm64-minted goldens, pulse channels needing two rows of the budget where level channels need one.
+The x86 side reproduces locally under a Rosetta build, kept as a standing pre-push check; both architectures now pass the full suite against the same arm64-minted goldens, pulse channels needing two rows of the budget where level channels need one.

 ## 2026-07-21